University Vehicles (Policy 9040)

 Scope and Audience

-This policy applies to all University-owned motorized and electric vehicles and all employees, students, and volunteers who drive University-owned motorized or electric vehicles while on Official University Business.
+This policy applies to all University fleet vehicles and all employees, students, and volunteers who drive any unit of the University Fleet while on Official University Business.

 This policy does not apply to employees who use vehicles controlled by Boise State under the terms of a Car Share program and does not apply to personal vehicles.
 Personal vehicles are not covered under the State of Idaho’s Risk Management Program.

 - Idaho State Board of Examiners Policy No. 442-50, State Travel Policy and Procedures,